Here’s what secondary buyers get on a Hyundai warranty.

 There are hundreds of warranty companies out there, and some provide better value than others.
 In our research, we narrowed down companies based on reputation, customer service, coverage, and perks.
 Looking at the results, we found that Endurance, CARCHEX, and CarShield all are reputable extended warranty providers.
 All three of these companies offer money-back guarantees, let you choose your repair shop, and have options for roadside assistance.

 CARCHEX offers five levels of coverage for brand new cars to used vehicles with many miles.
-We rated the provider Best Service for its customer service, industry reputation, and variety of plans.
+We rated the provider Best for Used Cars because of its coverage options for high-mileage vehicles.
 CARCHEX is endorsed by Edmunds, Kelley Blue Book, and CARFAX, and it has an A+ rating from the BBB.

 CarShield is our Best Value provider thanks to its month-to-month contracts and flexible payment options.
 It has been in business for 15 years and offers six types of warranty plans.
 Out of our top picks, CarShield is the one with the most online reviews by far – most of which are positive.